aliyss/migros-api-wrapper/README.md

 The developers of this module are in no way endorsed by or affiliated with Migros Online AG, or any associated subsidiaries, logos or trademarks.

+## Up-to-date
+The api of Migros is constantly changing in small ways.
+Feel free to open an issue if you encounter stuff not working.
+I don't use it daily as of yet, but like to keep stuff up-to-date.
+Otherwise check my bio for the discord server.

 ## Installation
 ```npm install --save migros-api-wrapper```